White Sox rally to knock off Yankees

 Garcia gave Chicago its first lead by hitting a full-count slider from Adam Ottavino (2-2) over the right-center field fence.
 Garcia's fourth homer capped an 11-pitch at-bat that saw him fall behind 0-2 and foul off five pitches.

-Tim Anderson, who hit a grand slam off Masahiro Tanaka on April 14 in New York, hit a game-tying three-run homer in the fifth.
+Tim Anderson, who hit a grand slam off Masahiro Tanaka on April 14 in New York, hit a game-tying three-run homer in the fifth off J.A.
+Happ.
 Garcia also drove in Chicago's first run with a double.

 The Yankees lost for the seventh time in 10 games after winning 32 of their previous 42 games.